Vaginal Stenosis: What it Is, Common Causes and More

 Do Daily Pelvic Floor Release Stretches

-Do daily pelvic floor release stretches.
-Gentle stretching for pelvic floor muscle release compliments dilator training in helping to relax the muscles that share connection with the vaginal opening, which can help make penetration more comfortable.
+Gentle stretching for pelvic floor muscle release compliments dilator training in helping to relax the muscles that share a connection with the vaginal opening, which can help make penetration more comfortable.

 For a gentle stretching routine, see this Guide to Pelvic Floor Release by doctor of physical therapy and certified pelvic floor specialist, Amanda Olson.

-Vibrating wands can be used for vibration therapy.
-Intimate Rose’s exclusively patented vibrating Pelvic Wand was designed by pelvic physical therapist Amanda Olson to provide unique contour to allow for easy reach of both the superficial and deep aspects of the vagina and rectum.
+Vibrating wands, like Intimate Rose’s exclusively patented vibrating Pelvic Wand, were designed by physical therapist Amanda Olson to provide a unique contour for easy access to both the superficial and deeper areas of the vagina and rectum.

 Collapsible content